How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

 Common misunderstandings

-1. The model forms a complete answer first and then writes it down
+1. The model forms a complete answer first and then reveals it token by token

-It may look that way, but the actual mechanism is much closer to repeated next-token prediction.
+It may look that way, but the real mechanism is much closer to repeated next-token selection.

 Not always.
 Probability-based generation can still produce plausible but incorrect token sequences.